Working in partnership across the UK & Ireland

 In 2020 we supported over 1,400 individual charities.
 We were proud recipients of the National Payroll Giving Excellence Award for Most Sustained Scheme in 2019.

-• Everyone at BT can take up to three days a year off for volunteering.
+• Everyone at BT can take up to three days' volunteering leave a year.

-Collectively, we support a wide range of charity and community projects including fundraising for local charities and good causes, regular food bank collections at BT buildings for The Trussell Trust, providing businesses with mentoring via Digital Boost, and supporting other digital skills initiatives such as TeenTech and Fast Futures.
+Collectively, we support a wide range of charity and community projects including; fundraising for local charities and good causes, providing businesses with mentoring via Digital Boost, helping older and digitally excluded people to learn essential digital skills and supporting other digital skills initiatives such as Fast Futures.